-The District will not be required to accept ownership or responsibility for any Project developed, implemented or constructed by a Municipality or a Project Developer with SCW Program revenues.
-Unless the District enters into an express agreement with a Project Developer or Municipality to the contrary, neither the District, nor the County to the extent that it is acting on behalf of the District, their officers, employees, agents or volunteers ("District Indemnitees") will be liable in connection with errors, defects, injuries, property damage caused by or attributed to any Project that is funded in whole or in part with SCW Program revenues, and each Municipality and Project Developer will be required to indemnify the District Indemnitees and hold them harmless for claims, liability, and expenses, including attorneys' fees, incurred by any District Indemnitees as a result of any Project developed, implemented, or constructed by the Municipality or Project Developer that is funded with the SCW Program revenue, except for claims, liability, and expenses, including attorneys' fees, resulting from the sole negligence or willful misconduct of District Indemnitees.
+The District will not be required to accept ownership or responsibility for any Project developed, implemented or constructed by a Municipality or an Infrastructure Program Project Developer with SCW Program revenues.
+Unless the District enters into an express agreement with a Project Developer or Municipality to the contrary, neither the District, nor the County to the extent that it is acting on behalf of the District, their officers, employees, agents or volunteers ("District Indemnitees") will be liable in connection with errors, defects, injuries, property damage caused by or attributed to any Project that is funded in whole or in part with SCW Program revenues, and each Municipality and Infrastructure Program Project Developer will be required to indemnify the District Indemnitees and hold them harmless for claims, liability, and expenses, including attorneys' fees, incurred by any District Indemnitees as a result of any Project Developer that is funded with the SCW Program revenue, except for claims, liability, and expenses, including attorneys' fees, resulting from the sole negligence or willful misconduct of District Indemnitees.